agntcy/slim-spec/draft-agntcy-slim.md

 * Handling subscription updates, additions, and removals
 * Ensuring efficient and reliable message delivery

-By maintaining these tables, Meassaging Nodes facilitate seamless communication and message distribution in a SLIM network, enabling real-time interactive AI applications at scale.
+By maintaining these tables, Messaging Nodes facilitate seamless communication and message distribution in a SLIM network, enabling real-time interactive AI applications at scale.